Search for a players profile

 Finished 3rd at the PGA Championship however he started the final round 7 shots behind Brooks Koepka so was very much playing for 2nd, albeit with a solid 71.

 Open Championship, which he led by 1 shot after 54 holes.
 That day he fell apart, shooting 76 which was the worst score out of all the leaders by two shots, seven more than eventual winner Francesco Molinari.

-With 11 wins on tour, Jordan has won and lost from just about every position possible.
-He was rock solid in contention for his 3 major wins, however, since his poor form he has been ropey in the mix.
-He is very much a confidence player as can be seen from the streakiness of his wins, so once he does get back in the winners circle, he will be one to keep onside.
-For now, his Golf Betting Club Pressure Performance Rating is set at 2 stars.
+With 12 wins on tour, Jordan has won and lost from just about every position possible.
+He was rock solid in contention for his 3 major wins, however, since his poor form he has been mixed when in contention.
+For now, his Golf Betting Club Pressure Performance Rating is set at 3 stars.